-- (c) A person who legally adopts a child or the child's parent as well as the natural and other legally adopted children of such persons, and other relatives of the adoptive parents in accordance with state law; - (d) Spouses of any persons named in (a), (b), or (c) of this subsection, even after the marriage is terminated; - (e) Relatives, as named in (a), (b), (c), or (d) of this subsection, of any half sibling of the child; or - (f) Extended family members, as defined by the law or custom of the Indian child's tribe or, in the absence of such law or custom, a person who has reached the age of eighteen and who is the Indian child's grandparent, aunt or uncle, brother or sister, brother-in-law or sister-in-law, niece or nephew, first or second cousin, or stepparent who provides care in the family abode on a twenty-four hour basis to an Indian child as defined in 25 U.S.C.
+(c) A person who legally adopts a child or the child's parent as well as the natural and other legally adopted children of such persons, and other relatives of the adoptive parents in accordance with state law;

+(d) Spouses of any persons named in (a), (b), or (c) of this subsection, even after the marriage is terminated;

+(e) Relatives, as named in (a), (b), (c), or (d) of this subsection, of any half sibling of the child; or

+(f) Extended family members, as defined by the law or custom of the Indian child's tribe or, in the absence of such law or custom, a person who has reached the age of eighteen and who is the Indian child's grandparent, aunt or uncle, brother or sister, brother-in-law or sister-in-law, niece or nephew, first or second cousin, or stepparent who provides care in the family abode on a twenty-four hour basis to an Indian child as defined in 25 U.S.C.
 Sec.
 1903(4).

-$((\frac{(24)}{2}))(25)$ "Shelter care" means temporary physical care in a facility licensed pursuant to RCW 74.15.030 or in a home not required to be licensed pursuant to RCW 74.15.030.
+(((24)))(25) "Shelter care" means temporary physical care in a facility licensed pursuant to RCW 74.15.030 or in a home not required to be licensed pursuant to RCW 74.15.030.

-$((\frac{(25)}{)})(26)$ "Sibling" means a child's birth brother, birth sister, adoptive brother, adoptive sister, half-brother, or half-sister, or as defined by the law or custom of the Indian child's tribe for an Indian child as defined in RCW 13.38.040.
+$((\frac{25}{2}))(26)$ "Sibling" means a child's birth brother, birth sister, adoptive brother, adoptive sister, half-brother, or half-sister, or as defined by the law or custom of the Indian child's tribe for an Indian child as defined in RCW 13.38.040.

-$((\frac{(26)}{(26)}))$ "Social study" means a written evaluation of matters relevant to the disposition of the case that contains the information required by RCW 13.34.430.
+$((\frac{(26)}{27}))$ "Social study" means a written evaluation of matters relevant to the disposition of the case that contains the information required by RCW 13.34.430.

-$((\frac{(27)}{2}))$ living, room and board arrangements, college or university dormitories, and shared roommate settings.
-Supervised independent living settings must be approved by the department or the
+(((27)))(28) "Supervised independent living" includes, but is not limited to, apartment living, room and board arrangements, college or university dormitories, and shared roommate settings.
+Supervised independent living settings must be approved by the department or the court.

-$((\frac{(28)}{28}))(29)$ "Voluntary placement agreement" means, for the purposes of extended foster care services, a written voluntary agreement between a nonminor dependent who agrees to submit to the care and authority of the department for the purposes of participating in the extended foster care program.
+$((\frac{(28)}{(29)}))(29)$ "Voluntary placement agreement" means, for the purposes of extended foster care services, a written voluntary agreement between a nonminor dependent who agrees to submit to the care and authority of the department for the purposes of participating in the extended foster care program.